wemersonqueiroz/WemersonQueiroz/README.md

 - 👀 I’m interested in Web Development.
 - 📚 Currently learning ReactJS and NodeJs
-- 🥅 2022 Goals: Land my first job as Frontend Developer
+- 🥅 2022 Goals:
+> Land my first job as Frontend Developer - ✅ 01/05/22
+> Create/contribute to a project that solve a real problem - ⏳
+> Code enough and eficiently to have 2000 Commits & 200PR by 31/12/22 - ⏳
+> Create a usefull tool and get my first ⭐️ on it's repository - ⏳

 - 💞️ I’m looking to collaborate on any entry level projects.
 - 📫 How to reach me TG : @wemersonqueiroz Email : hello@wemerson.dev